-The students will also earn credit toward the selected master’s degree by satisfying the requirements for doctor of jurisprudence.
+Students can earn credit toward the selected master’s degree by satisfying the requirements for doctor of jurisprudence.
 These programs allow students at St. Mary’s to complement their training in the law with advanced study in another discipline.

 The first year of academic work for a law student pursuing a joint degree consists entirely of law courses.
 During the second and third year, law and master’s degree courses are taken.
-Depending on the specific requirements of the master’s program, a student ordinarily can earn both a law degree and a master’s degree in three or four years.
+Depending on the specific requirements of the master’s degree program, a student ordinarily can earn both a law degree and a master’s degree in three or four years.

 An interested applicant must gain admission to both the Law School and Graduate Studies, which make separate admissions decisions.
 Application to Graduate Studies may be made after the student begins law school.

 Following are brief descriptions of the joint-degree programs offered by St. Mary’s University.